How to Join

 - A form of photo identification that includes your date of birth.

-- Your payment for the test ($40) in the form of cash, a credit card, or check made out to "American Mensa, Ltd."
+- Your payment for the test ($60) in the form of cash, a credit card, or check made out to "American Mensa, Ltd." Or you can purchase a testing voucher online and bring the printed voucher to the test as your payment.

 - If you are under 18 years old, you will need to have a parent or guardian arrive with you, to sign a permission form.